 Are you scared of eating fat?
 Most of us are, as the medical establishment used to tell us that all fat was bad, and recommended a “low-fat” diet for optimal health and weight loss.
 Only recently are we discovering that not all fats are equal.
 In fact, certain healthy fats are actually vital to our health.
 Without these fats, our bodies simply cannot function optimally.

 The low-fat diet was a bad idea for another reason.
-Without the fat, food didn’t taste good- so the fat was replaced with sugar.
+Without the fat, food didn’t taste good- so manufacturers replaced the fat with sugar.
 Lots of sugar!
 In 1900, the average American ate about 18 kg (40 pounds) of sugar per year.
 Now that number has skyrocketed to about 45 kg (100 pounds) of sugar per year!

 What was the result of this low-fat, high-sugar diet?
-Did we become healthier, like we were promised?
+Did we become healthier, like they promised us?
 No!
 Obesity, heart problems, and diabetes became widespread.

 Why You NEED Healthy Fat in your Diet